Smoothing of operator semigroups under relatively bounded perturbations: Applications and examples: eventually positive semigroups

 In the setting of second-order elliptic operators with classical boundary conditions, as in Proposition~\ref{prop:heat-semigroups} for instance, the semigroup is positive and ultracontractive.
 The positivity can be lost if we consider non-standard boundary conditions.
 As a simple example of \emph{nonlocal} Robin boundary conditions on a bounded Lipschitz domain $\Omega\subset\bbR^n$, the multiplication by $\beta$ in the form~\eqref{eq:form-robin} can be replaced by a general bounded linear operator $N$ acting on $L^2(\partial\Omega)$:

-This is not a new consideration, e.g.\ see~\cite{GesztesyMitrea2009, GesztesyMitreaNichols2014, AKK18} and~\cite[Section 6]{DanersGlueckKennedy2016b}; however, a systematic investigation of positivity properties (or lack thereof) of semigroups generated by such operators was initiated in the recent preprint~\cite{GlueckMui2024}.
+This is not a new consideration, e.g.\ see~\cite{GesztesyMitrea2009, GesztesyMitreaNichols2014, AKK18} and~\cite[Section 6]{DanersGlueckKennedy2016b}; however, a systematic investigation of positivity properties (or lack thereof) of semigroups generated by such operators was initiated in the recent article~\cite{GlueckMui2024}.
+More complicated non-local terms, encoding dynamical boundary conditions of Wentzell-Robin type, were studied recently in~\cite{KunzeMuiPloss}.

-Suppose $N\in \calL(L^2(\partial\Omega))$ admits a decomposition $N = N_1 - N_2$, where the $N_i\in \calL(L^2(\partial\Omega))$ are positive operators in the Banach lattice sense; such operators are called \emph{regular}.
-Assume in addition that $N$ extrapolates to a bounded operator on $L^1(\partial\Omega)$ and $L^\infty(\partial\Omega)$ -- in particular, these conditions include the classical case where $N$ is multiplication by a bounded real-valued function $\beta$.
-Then it is proved in~\cite[Theorem 3.3]{GlueckMui2024} that the semigroup $(T(t))_{t\ge 0}$ generated by $-L$, where $L$ is the elliptic operator arising from the form~\eqref{eq:nonlocal-robin}, satisfies
+Suppose $N\in \calL(L^2(\partial\Omega))$ is such that $N$ extrapolates to a bounded operator on $L^1(\partial\Omega)$ and $L^\infty(\partial\Omega)$ -- in particular, these conditions include the classical case where $N$ is multiplication by a bounded real-valued function $\beta$.
+Then it is proved in~\cite[Theorem 3.2]{GlueckMui2024} that the semigroup $(T(t))_{t\ge 0}$ generated by $-L$, where $L$ is the elliptic operator arising from the form~\eqref{eq:nonlocal-robin}, satisfies

 for suitable constants $c,\mu>0$ depending only on the dimension $n$.
 Thus the ultracontractivity condition is satisfied.
-Sufficient conditions for (uniform) eventual positivity with respect to the positive principal eigenfunction of $L$ are given in~\cite[Theorem~4.6 and Corollary~5.7]{GlueckMui2024}.
+Sufficient conditions for (uniform) eventual positivity with respect to the positive principal eigenfunction of $L$ are given in~\cite[Theorem~4.4 and Theorem~5.5(ii)]{GlueckMui2024}.